AAVision/text-in-text/README.md

 # Text-to-Text :star:

-**Text to text is a CLI tool built using GO.
-The idea of that tool is to hide text inside text and use plaintext steganography.**
+**Text-to-text is a CLI tool built using GO.
+The idea behind that tool is to hide text inside text and use plaintext steganography.**

 <p align="center">